 For rent stabilized apartments, owners may be ordered to refund excess rent based on a finding of rent overcharge.
 A finding by DHCR of a willful rent overcharge by the owner may result in the assessment of treble damages payable to the tenant.
-There is a retroactive four-year maximum on rent overcharge refunds, for complaints filed on or after April 1, 1984, and a two-year maximum on treble damages.
+In general, there is a retroactive four-year maximum on rent overcharge refunds, for complaints filed on or after April 1, 1984, and a two-year maximum on treble damages.
 The treble damage penalty was extended to New York City by the 1983 Omnibus Housing Act; it applies only to willful overcharges collected or for complaints filed on or after April 1, 1984.
 Outside New York City, ETPA provides for treble damages for willful or negligent overcharges.
 The Rent Code Amendments of 2014 do provide specific instances, including preferential rent situations, where the rental history going back more than four years may be examined to determine the legal rent.

 Rents may be reduced if the owner fails to provide required or essential services, or fails to make necessary repairs for an individual apartment or building-wide.
 Examples of such conditions are lack of heat/hot water, unsanitary common areas (halls, lobby), and broken door locks.
 If a tenant receives a rent reduction from DHCR, and also receives another rent abatement or rent credit because of the same conditions, the tenant cannot get both benefits at the same time.
 The Rent Code Amendments of 2014 stipulate additional limitations on the collection of rent increases when a rent reduction is in effect.

 The law prohibits harassment of rent regulated tenants.
 Owners found guilty of intentional actions to force a tenant to vacate an apartment can be denied decontrol and lawful rent increases and may be subject to both civil and criminal penalties.
 Owners found guilty of tenant harassment for acts committed on or after July 19, 1997, are subject to fines of up to $5,000 for each violation.
 The Rent Code Amendments of 2014 expanded such course of conduct to include the filing of false documents with or making false statements to DHCR and the Rent Act of 2015 increased monetary penalties for findings of harassment.